-I am immensely thankful to the 400+ strong team (as of July 2023) of researchers and investment professionals here at Morningstar whose work is represented in this document - it is a great service to the people we serve.
+1 am immensely thankful to the 400+ strong team of researchers and investment professionals here at Morningstar whose work is represented in this document - it is a great service to the people we serve.
 The team listed below deserves the true accolades in our mission to empower investor success.

-Marta Norton Chief Investment Officer, Americas
+Marta Norton Chief Investment Officer,

+Americas